Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Methodology

 \subsection{Branching Scheme}

-To systematically explore the solution space in the Branch-and-Price framework for the EV charging scheduling problem, we design a complete branching scheme that respects both the conflict graph structure and the partition constraints corresponding to vehicles.
-The scheme consists of two sequential branching rules: a subset-based branching and a pairwise branching \cite{zykov1952some}.
+To explore the solution space efficiently, we use a two-stage branching scheme that is consistent with both the conflict graph and the vehicle-partition structure.
+The two rules are subset branching and pairwise branching \cite{zykov1952some}.